-The presently outstanding tax-supported debt of the City is rated by Moody's, Fitch, and S&P. The Bonds are rated "AAA" by S&P and "Aaa" by Moody's, in each case without regard to credit enhancement.
+The Bonds are rated "AAA" by S&P and "AA+" by Fitch in each case without regard to credit enhancement.
 An explanation of the significance of such rating may be obtained from the company furnishing the rating.
 The rating reflects only the respective view of the organization and the City makes no representation as to the appropriateness of the rating.
 There is no assurance that the rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by the company, if in the judgment of company, circumstances so warrant.
 Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Bonds.